-The recommendations listed in the Draft Landscape Master Plan are the culmination of background assessment of issues and opportunities, and feedback from the Project Reference Group and key stakeholders providing a clear rationale for their inclusion.
+The proposed actions listed in the Landscape Master Plan are the culmination of background assessment of issues and opportunities, and feedback from the Project Reference Group and key stakeholders providing a clear rationale for their inclusion.

-Each of the recommendations has also been considered to ensure that they are consistent with vision, goals and management zoning approach for the park.
+Each of the proposed actions has also been considered to ensure that they are consistent with vision, goals and management zoning approach for the park.